beardgod7/blog-app/README.md

 ## Authentication and Authorization

 The application uses JWT for secure authentication.
-The `AuthMiddleware` ensures that only authenticated users can access certain endpoints.
+The `AuthMiddleware` ensures that only authenticated users can access certain endpoints like getuser update user  create post.
 The `AuthorizationMiddleware` ensures that only authorized users can perform certain actions, such as deleting a post.

 ## Error Handling and Unit Testing